Digital Humanities Research Grant

 - Students may utilize grant funds only while students in The Graduate School at Northwestern.
 Should students graduate or otherwise depart the University prior to completion of the project and/or expenditure of funds, funds will no longer be available.
 Funds must be expended with the fiscal year they are awarded.

-Maximum award amount is $2,500.
-Funds must be expended by the end of the fiscal year in which the award is granted (August 31, 2020).
+Maximum award amount is $2,000.
+Funds must be expended by the end of the fiscal year in which the award is granted (August 31, 2023).
 Unused funds do not roll over into the next fiscal year.
-Please see The Graduate School’s website for expense guidelines and tips.
+Please see The Graduate School's Expense Guidelines for additional information.

-Recipients of grants are determined by a committee.
-Decisions are based on the committee’s evaluations and the availability of funds.
+Decisions are based on the evaluation of the application and the availability of funds.

 The materials described below must be collected into a single PDF file and submitted by the Director of Graduate Studies of the student's program (or their designee).
-Applications should be submitted via email to email@example.com.
+Applications must be submitted via email to firstname.lastname@example.org by the deadline.

 - Cover sheet: List the following information.